method

 Serving suggestion

-Beef stew & dumplings mashed or new potatoes and a spoon, you will not require knives as the meat should simply melt in your mouth :-)
+Beef stew & dumplings and a spoon, you will not require knives as the meat should simply melt in your mouth :-)

 Packed with beef bangin' flavour, this is one nutritious winter warmer you shouldn't go without!